nja93/nja93/README.md

 Programmer.Researcher
 ---------------------

 Student of alx sofware engineering program.
-Started coding in January of 2023 and have been coding everyday since
+Started coding in January of 2023 and have been coding every day since

 * 🌍  I'm based in Nairobi, Kenya
 * 🧠  I'm learning Python